Best Shortbread (3 Ingredients)

 Step 4: Smooth the top using the base of a glass or use it like a rolling pin.
 A regular silicone spatula can also be used.

-Step 9: Recut along the pre-scored lines and prick again at the same holes.
-Leave the shortbread to cool in the pan for 10 minutes.
+Step 9: Let the shortbread cool in the tin for 5 minutes.
+Then, recut along the pre-scored lines and prick again at the same holes.
+Leave the shortbread to cool in the pan for a further 10 minutes.
 Transfer the shortbread onto a wire rack to cool completely, keeping it in one piece.

 The Best Shortbread Biscuits (3 Ingredients)